 The Debtor has made substantial efforts and progress with respect to the marketing of its Golden Essence Flour products.
-The Debtor plans to soon hire a marketing or food industry professional to continue and expand its marketing efforts.
+The Debtor has recently hired John Drown as Director of Sales and Marketing, in an effort to continue and expand its marketing efforts.
 Golden Essence Flour Retail packs have hit the shelves at local groceries stores and most recently at Hy-Vee stores.
-The Debtor expects to expand the number of Hy Vee stores selling Golden Essence Flour in the coming weeks.
+The Debtor expects to expand the number of HyVee stores selling Golden Essence Flour in the coming weeks.

 The Debtor intends to focus in the near term on two product areas that present the quickest potential to market; pizza crust and coatings.
 The Debtor is also currently conducting studies on Golden Essence Flour with Southwest Minnesota State University, with initial findings being extremely positive.
 These studies have indicated that Golden Essence Flour will hold over 5 times the amount of water than white wheat flour.
 This adds an extremely cost-effective option to formulators in that the product provides them with the ability to reduce the amount of flour they use.
-The Debtor anticipates that these studies and the hiring of a marketing professional with industry experience my result in significant sales to the frozen pizza industry as early as the third quarter of this year.
-The Debtor has also shipped a trial order of Golden Essence Flour to Malt-O-Meal who has been working with product in their R&D lab for almost a year.
+The Debtor anticipates that these studies and the hiring of marketing professional, John Drown, may result in significant sales to the frozen pizza industry as early as the third quarter of this year.
+The Debtor has also shipped a trial order of Golden Essence Flour to Malt-O-Meal, who has been working with product in their R&D lab for almost a year.
 They have formulated a new product including Golden Essence and are beginning a pilot trial.
 Malt-O-Meal has indicated so far that it is very pleased with the protein content of the Golden Essence flour.